tatd/CS496assn2/README.md

 This application is backed by Google Cloud Datastore NDB.
 The non-relational database contains two entities: items and locations.
 Items and locations have a 1-to-many relationship -- many items can be stored at one location.

-The main page can view, edit, and delete all items and locations.
+The main page can view, add, edit, and delete all items and locations.
 The mobile front-end includes support for user accounts.
-Locations are shared across all accounts, but items can only be viewed, edited, or deleted when associated with a specific account.
+Locations are shared across all accounts, but items can only be added, viewed, edited, or deleted when associated with a specific account.

 The mobile front-end uses a RESTful API created with the Endpoints Proto Datastore API.
 The mobile front-end uses the API to interact with the non-relational database.